Why Do ATVs Have Smaller Front Tires? 9 Good Reasons

 Bigger tires equal better traction, at least in general.
 However, in some situations, a smaller front tire may actually be beneficial for the bike’s overall traction.

-What happens is as you ride, the front tires push the mud out to the sides, leaving a deep rut.
+As you ride, the front tires push the mud out to the sides, leaving a deep rut.
 If the front tires were the same width as the rear tires, there would be no mud “left” for the rear tires to grab onto.

 With a skinnier front tire, the rear tire will still have good ground to work with.